 Farm to Table...
 Right at VMRC

 The Farm at Willow Run, VMRC's 40-acre farm property, was established in 2013 and produces 36,000 pounds of produce in a season.
-Farm staff, along with VMRC residents and volunteers from the community and Eastern Mennonite University's Sustainable Food Initiative, provide the labor across four seasons to grow and harvest produce including leaf lettuce, salad mix, spinach, beets, collard greens, Irish and sweet potatoes, broccoli, cabbage, peppers, turnips, tomatoes and sweet corn, as well as a variety of herbs.
+Farm staff, along with VMRC residents and volunteers from the community and Eastern Mennonite University's Sustainable Food Initiative, provide the labor across four seasons to grow and harvest produce including leaf lettuce, salad mix, spinach, beets, collard greens, chard, Irish and sweet potatoes, broccoli, cabbage, peppers, turnips, tomatoes and sweet corn, as well as a variety of herbs.

 From the hands of VMRC residents assisting in starting seeds in the cozy warmth of the greenhouse mid-winter to enjoying the abundance of food in the Main Street Café under the full summer sun, the Farm at Willow Run is one part of VMRC's innovative approach to a farm-to-table food system across the VMRC community.